whatmakeart/experiments-in-electronic-arts/content/modules/02-basic-interactivity/2-08-interactive-sculpture/index.md

 ## Assignment Deliverables

-Upload a 5 second to 30 second video of an interactive sculpture reacting to user input.
+1. Upload a 5 second to 30 second video of an interactive sculpture reacting to user input.
 Label the file YYYYMMDD Lastname Firstname Interactive Sculpture Video.mp4

+2. Bring a version of the interactive sculpture to class for everyone to try.

 ## Overview